 Statelessness can impact your choice of database

 Because cloud functions are effectively stateless, older socket-based data persistence systems (example: most SQL databases) can become overwhelmed by their need to open and close connections so frequently.

-- For this reason, cloud functions work best with persistence systems that utilize fast, non-socket based methods of transaction (e.g. HTTP, API, etc.)
+- For this reason, cloud functions work best with persistence systems that utilize fast, non-socket-based methods of transaction (e.g. HTTP, API, etc.)

 - Examples include Begin Data / DynamoDB, Firebase, RethinkDB, FaunaDB, GraphQL, etc.

 - This is, of course, evolving!
-We understand there projects launching soon to enable cloud function-friendly accessing of socket-based databases like SQL, Postgres, MongoDB, etc.
+We understand there are projects launching soon to enable cloud function-friendly accessing of socket-based databases like SQL, Postgres, MongoDB, etc.